anadrome/word-constraints/README.md

 ===
 Mark J. Nelson <http://www.kmjn.org>, 2007-2008, 2017

-Used to define a generative space of interrelated sets of terms by using ConceptNet and WordNet to specify constraints on the terms and their relationships, and then solving for possible assignments to the terms that respect those constraints.
-Includes a GUI for interactive constraint-graph editing.
+Define a generative space by constraints on interrelated sets of terms.
+ConceptNet and WordNet provide background knowledge bases that can be used to specify the constraints on these terms and their relationships.
+A solver gives possible assignments to the terms that respect those constraints, and an included GUI can be used to iteratively edit and refine the constraint graph until you get the desired results.

 This code was written for a project to auto-skin simple videogames (the terms are mapped to game sprites), described in the following paper: